ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 - The watch-only adds then information to the PSBT that it has access to, following the Updater role in [[BIP174]](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki):
     1. If the Updater has the UTXO for an input, it should add it to the PSBT.
     2. The Updater should also add redeemScripts, witnessScripts, and BIP 32 derivation paths to the input and output data if it knows them.
-- The watch-only wallet generates a QR code containing the `crypto-sign-request` UR type with the unsigned transaction and BTC as coin identity.
+- The watch-only wallet generates a QR code containing the `sign-request` UR type with the unsigned transaction and BTC as coin identity.
 Additionally, some recommended information is provided to the offline signer for verification purposes: request identifier, derivation path of the signer account, master fingerprint of the master public key and the watch-only wallet name.
-- The offline signer accepts the transmitted PSBT in `crypto-sign-request` UR type and provides the signature, following the Signer role in [[BIP174]](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki):
+- The offline signer accepts the transmitted PSBT in `sign-request` UR type and provides the signature, following the Signer role in [[BIP174]](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki):
     1. The Signer must only use the UTXOs provided in the PSBT to produce signatures for inputs.
     2. Before signing a non-witness input, the Signer must verify that the TXID of the non-witness UTXO matches the TXID specified in the unsigned transaction.
     3. Before signing a witness input, the Signer must verify that the witnessScript (if provided) matches the hash specified in the UTXO or the redeemScript, and the redeemScript (if provided) matches the hash in the UTXO.